jmbh/ModalitySkewnessPaper/README.md

 # README
-This is the reproducibility archive for the paper "Multimodality and Skewness in Emotion Time Series" (preprint: XXX).
+This is the reproducibility archive for the paper "Multimodality and Skewness in Emotion Time Series" (preprint: [https://psyarxiv.com/qudr6](https://psyarxiv.com/qudr6)).
 It allows one to reproduce all analyses and results in the paper.

 ### Folders
 - `/Data` contains the preprocessed data of the seven studies we re-analyzed in our paper.
 The scripts used to preprocess the data based on the data files provided by the authors can be found at [http://github.com/jmbh/EmotionTimeSeries](http://github.com/jmbh/EmotionTimeSeries).